 1. What is PFMEA?

-The Process Failure Mode and Effect Analysis (PFMEA) is a risk assessment method used to identify, analyze, and evaluate potential failure modes of given processes.
-The PFMEA promotes corrective action to prevent or decrease the possibility of defects being delivered to the customer (*).
+The Process Failure Mode and Effect Analysis (PFMEA) is a risk assessment method used to analyze, and evaluate potential failure modes of processes and drive corrective action to prevent or decrease the possibility of defects being delivered to the customer.

 Today, product quality is one of the most critical factors considered by customers.
 Product recalls due to serious quality problems can ruin the reputation of companies or put them out of business.
 Less serious problems may result in customer dissatisfaction and a delay in the launch of a new product.

-Therefore, companies and factories over the world have given priority to the development of zero-defect manufacturing processes.
+Therefore, factories over the world have given priority to the development of zero-defect manufacturing processes.
 Conducting the PFMEA suitably can help prevent quality problems and improve process reliability in manufacturing.

 To perform the PFMEA satisfactorily, the knowledge and experience of many departments in a company is required.
 Therefore, the PFMEA should be conducted by a cross-functional team, which is led by a responsible process owner.
 Departments such as Design, Production, Incoming Materials, Quality, Service, and Logistics should be involved in conducting the PFMEA.